 Controlling air emissions

-The Government of Yukon regulates the release of air emissions in Yukon.
+The Government of Yukon regulates the release of air emissions in the Yukon.
 We use Yukon Ambient Air Quality Standards to find out if the emissions from proposed and existing projects are acceptable.
 You need a permit to release air emissions.

-We also regulate the use of ozone depleting substances and other halocarbons (ODS&OH) in Yukon.
+We also regulate the use of ozone depleting substances and other halocarbons (ODS&OH) in the Yukon.
 You need a permit to use ODS&OH.